 QUANTITY AND INTERRUPTIONS OF FIRM TRANSACTIONS

 3.1 Quantity.
-The quantity of Power to be Scheduled, delivered or received, subject to the other provisions of this Agreement and in each Transaction hereunder, shall be the Contract Quantity as specified in the Transaction Confirmation.
+The quantity of Power to be delivered or received, subject to the other provisions of this Agreement and in each Transaction hereunder, shall be the Contract Quantity as specified in the Transaction Confirmation.

 3.2 Interruptions of Firm Transactions.
-The following provisions shall apply in the event of a failure to Schedule or deliver Power in a Firm Transaction:
+The following provisions shall apply in the event of a failure to deliver Power in a Firm Transaction:

 3.2.1 Seller's Failure to Deliver.
-In the event Seller fails to deliver or Schedule for delivery the Contract Quantity, for any reason, then Seller shall pay Buyer an amount equal to the Replacement Cost charges imposed by TVA on NES for replacement Power pursuant toWholesale Energy to Market Agreements between TVAS and NES.
+In the event Seller fails to deliver the Contract Quantity, for any reason, then Seller shall pay Buyer an amount equal to the total amount of all Replacement Cost charges as defined in the Wholesale Energy to Market Agreement imposed by TVA on NES for replacement Power pursuant toWholesale Energy to Market as a result of the failure of Seller to deliver the Contract Quantity for a Transaction.

+3.2.2 Interruptions.
+Interruptions of scheduled energy deliveries may not be restored by the Seller until the next day.

+3.2.3 Scheduled Changes.
+Scheduled energy sources and Delivery Points may not be changed during the week.

-3.2.2 Buyer's Failure to Receive.
+3.2.4 Buyer's Failure to Receive.
 Buyer shall not be liable to Seller for the failure of TVA to receive power at a Delivery/Receipt Point.

 3.2.5 Payment.
 Any amounts owed under Section 3.2.1 will be credited to the monthly Power bill from Seller to Buyer for the month in which Replacement Cost charges are incurred.

-3.2.6 Sole Remedy.
-The remedy set forth in this Section 3.2 shall be the sole and exclusive remedy of the aggrieved Party for the failure of the other Party to sell or purchase the Contract Quantity and all other damages and remedies for such failure to sell or purchase are hereby waived.
+3.2.6 Remedies.
+Buyer retains all remedies available to it in law or in equity in the event that Seller fails to issue credits or payments to Buyer as required by this agreement or if a credit is due and owing at the conclusion of the Test Program period.

 ARTICLE 4